Why Relationships Are So Challenging

-I’ve been a therapist for over 30 years, and there’s one topic I hear about far more than any other: Relationships!
+I’ve been a therapist for over 30 years, and there’s one topic I hear about far more than any other — relationships are challenging!

 It reminds me of that part in Eat, Pray, Love when Elizabeth Gilbert had a friend who worked in a refugee camp, and all that friend wanted to talk about was relationships.
 Not the horrors and traumas she witnessed, but relationships.